Class 44-F-SE 6/27/1944 2nd Lt. 0830329 Cleveland, OH

 While training at Tuskegee, Hiram had flown a PT-19 Stearman, a BT-13 Vultee, and an AT-6 trainer.
 His class had started with 64 cadets and 26 made it all the way through to graduation.
 Hiram flew a P-40 Warhawk at Walterboro but flew P-51 Mustangs almost exclusively in battle.
 He flew 48 missions with the 332nd Fighter Group in a fighter he nicknamed “The Iron Lady” and was stationed at the segregated base in Ramitelli, Italy where the Tuskegee-trained pilots flew with the 302nd Fighter Squadron, supporting the 15th Air Force as part of the 332nd Fighter Group.
 Mann flew forty-eight missions over Europe as a member of the 332nd Fighter Group during the war and earned the Air Medal with three oak leaf clusters for his skill and courage against the enemy.

-Hiram separated from the Air Force in 1947 but joined the reserves.
+Hiram separated from the Air Force as a Lt Col in 1947 but joined the reserves.
 He and his wife, Kathadaza, whom he had married prior to his training at Tuskegee, moved to Cleveland, Ohio where she taught school while he worked for the civil service and attended college.
 It took him 14 years to earn his bachelor’s degree going part time.
 When he retired from the Air Force reserves, he had the rank of Lt.
 Colonel.

 Mann enjoyed his role as a living icon, often speaking to colleges and other groups about his squadron’s exploits and the importance of determination and education.
 He also appeared in several documentaries and TV specials about the Tuskegee Airmen.